Azure-Samples/aks-labs/workshops/advanced-aks/workshop.md

 #### Deploy Istio service mesh add-on

-Before deploying the AKS Istio add-on, you may want to check the revision of Istio to ensure it is compatible with the version of Kubernetes on the cluster.
-To check the available revisions in the **australiaeast** region, run the following command:
+Before deploying the AKS Istio add-on, check the revision of Istio to ensure it is compatible with the version of Kubernetes on the cluster.
+To check the available revisions in the region that the AKS cluster is deployed in, run the following command:

 ```bash
 az aks mesh get-revisions \